reprovinci/solr-php-client/README.md

   and many more features.
 It runs in a Java servlet container such as Tomcat.
 > For more information about Solr, please see the [Solr Web Page](http://lucene.apache.org/solr/).
-The project's [Wiki](http://wiki.apache.org/solr/) is the de facto starting point for information on how to install and configure Solr for your individual needs
+The project's [Wiki](http://wiki.apache.org/solr/) is the de facto starting point for information on how to install and configure Solr for your individual needs.

 ## Features
  * Quering, deleting, optimizing.